allenai/better-promptability/README.md

 We provide a somewhat cleaned version of the codebase in the `main` branch.
 If you run into any issue, you can check out the `archive` branch for the original version that we used.
 For historical reasons, this repository is slightly over-engineered.
 For example, because eventually we just performed continued pretraining for one epoch, a lot of checkpointing related logic is unused.

+Feel free to open an issue if you have any questions.

 ## Pretrained Models

 We release our pretrained models at https://huggingface.co/ZhaofengWu/better-promptability.